theQuert/XPS-9360-macOS/README.md

    ```

    ## SMBIOS
-   - Default SMBIOS settings for this repo is `MacbookPro16,1`.
+   - Default SMBIOS settings for this repo is `MacbookPro15,2`.
-   - After testing, performance is working same as `MacbookPro15,2` and `MacbookPro14,1`.
+   - After testing, performance is working same as `MacbookPro14,1`.
-   - If you prefer `MacbookPro15,2` or `MacbookPro14,1`, corresponded `config.plist` are provided [here](https://github.com/the-Quert/XPS-9360-macOS/tree/master/CLOVER/config_for_other_SMBIOS).
+   - If you prefer `MacbookPro14,1`, corresponded `config.plist` are provided [here](https://github.com/the-Quert/XPS-9360-macOS/tree/master/CLOVER/config_for_other_SMBIOS).
    - `Serial Number` and `SmUUID` are erased beforehand, you need to generaete on your own.

    ## CPUFriend